In most situations, inheriting a legacy is a good thing, but not in IT.

 Time to Market (TTM) is the duration needed by a business to bring a product to completion.
 It begins by generating an idea for the product and ends when the product is launched.

 Legacy platforms prevent a company from competing effectively against those with modern systems that provide sufficient agility and flexibility.
-Therefore, its use can seriously impact the TTM of a company, including how a company responds to the competitive scenario.
-It can then lead to loss of revenue and market share
+Therefore, their use can seriously impact the TTM of a company, including how it responds to the competitive scenario.
+This can lead to a loss of revenue and market share.

 For example, a financial firm may be unknowingly passing on its market share to an online competitor because its own outdated technology cannot process transactions as efficiently.

-It may sound weird, but what seemed secure a few years ago is no longer reliable.
+It may sound strange, but what seemed secure a few years ago is no longer reliable.
 Legacy systems are prone to malware and security breaches.
 Some reasons are:

-• Updating any new security capabilities/patches to the legacy systems is extremely tough.
+• Updating any new security capabilities/patches to legacy systems is extremely tough.
 Therefore, no recent updates.

 • No updates make them non-compliant with the latest security standards.
 Therefore, no security treatments against any latest malware.

-3. Legacy may lead to dysfunctional processes and workflow
+3. Legacy systems may lead to dysfunctional processes and workflows

-• Imagine having business processes which are built around a compromised technology.
+• Imagine having business processes built around a compromised technology.

-• If you do find a business process that is built around the capabilities of existing legacy technology, rather than what that business process must actually accomplish, it’s time to take action.
+• If you find a business process built around the capabilities of existing legacy technology, rather than what that business process must actually accomplish, it’s time to take action.

-For example, a device and browser dependent LMS (Learning Management System) designed for a company forces the users to ensure the browser, OS, and additional plugins are compatible.
+For example, a device and browser-dependent LMS (Learning Management System) designed for a company forces users to ensure the browser, OS, and additional plugins are compatible.
 Users must also configure their devices according to the LMS.
 Due to this, the company needs to provide additional technical support.

 And, the company will need a process around it.
-Instead of this, if a modern LMS solution is provided with multi-device compatibility, the business process and its workflow will be much more effective.
+Instead, if a modern LMS solution is provided with multi-device compatibility, the business process and its workflow will be much more effective.

-Legacy systems are generally outdated and old, and that makes them prone to frequent failure.
+Legacy systems are generally outdated and old, which makes them prone to frequent failure.
 With time, it gets expensive to fix and keep such systems in working condition.

-• Cost increases when dealing with old hardware parts that are often hard to find.
+• Costs increase when dealing with old hardware parts that are often hard to find.

-• If it’s the software that requires maintenance, then an additional cost is incurred for tracking down somebody with expertise to fix and modify the antique software.
+• If it’s the software that requires maintenance, then an additional cost is incurred for tracking down someone with the expertise to fix and modify the antique software.

-And when the legacy system involves managing data centers at multiple locations, there is this additional operational cost of managing multiple data centers.
+And when the legacy system involves managing data centers at multiple locations, there is an additional operational cost of managing those data centers.

 5. Inconsistencies in data

-Data is the key to strategic decision making in businesses.
+Data is key to strategic decision-making in businesses.
 But legacy data comes with its own challenges – data quality, database design problems, and database architecture problems.
-These further lead to redundancies and inconsistencies in data
+These further lead to redundancies and inconsistencies in data.

-6. The talent shortage in managing the Legacy systems
+6. Talent shortage in managing the legacy systems

 Legacy system users need special skills (typically outdated these days) and extensive training.
-Because of this reason, there is a growing shortage of legacy talent
+Because of this, there is a growing shortage of talent skilled in legacy systems.

-7. Integration, Scalability & Compatibility issues with the new systems, and tools
+7. Integration, scalability & compatibility issues with new systems and tools

 It doesn’t matter how old your software is.
 It still needs to integrate with the latest applications used for running the business.
-For example, implementing a live classroom functionality to an old LMS application is an important and mandatory update.
-Similarly, implementing live chat with an old CRM is equally essential.
+For example, implementing live classroom functionality into an old LMS application is an important and mandatory update.
+Similarly, implementing live chat within an old CRM is equally essential.

 A flexible system becomes mandatory to handle such integrations smoothly.

-If your system fails to implement such kind of business flexibility through technology, you can expect to lose business and many of your customers.
+If your system fails to implement this kind of business flexibility through technology, you can expect to lose business and many of your customers.

 8. Poor performance

 Imagine waiting several minutes for a report to load.
-At first glance it might not seem like a big problem, but what will happen when a large no. of your employees lose these several minutes every day for a month or year?
+At first glance, it might not seem like a big problem, but what happens when a large number of your employees lose these several minutes every day for a month or year?

-9. Legacy takes away innovation from your IT budget.
+9. Legacy systems take away innovation from your IT budget

 Honestly speaking, these legacy systems not only absorb resources but they also confine a company from moving forward.

-Of course, the cost of sun-setting these applications, replacing and re-architecting them may seem high at the first glance.
+Of course, the cost of sunsetting these applications, replacing, and re-architecting them may seem high at first glance.
 But the cost of doing nothing can be much higher.

 Driving A Successful Legacy Application Modernization

-Using old legacy applications, when there are better solutions available, is nothing less than driving a vintage car with winter tires on a mountain road in summers without an AC in your car.
+Using old legacy applications, when there are better solutions available, is nothing less than driving a vintage car with winter tires on a mountain road in the summer without an AC in your car.

 It is natural for any company to hesitate when faced with the endeavor of modernizing its legacy applications.
-But there are several reasons as to why a company must invest in IT modernization.
+But there are several reasons why a company must invest in IT modernization.

 Benefits of modernizing legacy applications include: